Understanding Toxic Positivity In The Workplace

 What is Toxic Positivity?

 Toxic positivity refers to the excessive promotion of positive emotions and avoidance of negative ones.
-It involves dismissing or suppressing any emotions perceived as negative rather than processing them in a healthy way.
+It involves dismissing or suppressing any emotions perceived as negative rather than healthily processing them.

 Background on Toxic Positivity